verana-labs/verifiable-trust-vpr-spec/spec.md

 - `language` (string) (*mandatory*): primary language tag ([BCP 47](https://www.rfc-editor.org/info/bcp47)) of this Corporation.
 - `active_version` (int) (*mandatory*): active [[ref: CGF]] version.

-> Note: members and policies of a Corporation are managed by the underlying Cosmos SDK group module.
-The Corporation entry adds VPR-level attributes only (DID, governance framework, lifecycle).
+> Note: a Corporation entry has no `id` of its own.
+Its primary key is the underlying Cosmos SDK [[ref: group]] (1:1, see the `group --- corp` link in the diagram above): a Corporation entry is created, looked up, and referenced by the id of the group it extends.
+Members and policies of a Corporation are managed by the underlying Cosmos SDK group module; the Corporation entry adds VPR-level attributes only (DID, governance framework, lifecycle).

 ### Ecosystem